caramysan/caramysan/README.md

 - 👋 Hi, I’m @caramysan
 - 👀 I’m interested in sharing my discoveries in different languages, like Android Studio with Java or Xcode with Swift, among others.
 Also, it's nice to discover the community's contribution, it's always appreciated.
-- 🌱 I’m currently learning management computational systems engineering (for its acronyms in spanish, ICA).
+- 🌱 I'm a management computing systems engineer (for its acronyms in spanish, ICA).
 - 💞️ I’m looking to collaborate on great projects, whether they're for mobile applications, Unity or any other programming language.
 - 📫 How to reach me?
 You can find me on Twitter as @caramysan.